stan-dev/design-docs/designs/0032-stan-output-formats.md

 - Algorithm diagnostic - currently output once per draw - streaming data in tabular format

-- Metric & step size - output once, at end of adaptation - the step-size is scalar, the metric is tabular, the metric type is implicit - unit, diagonal, full matrix.
+- HMC tuning parameters metric and step size - output once, at end of adaptation - the step-size is scalar, the metric is tabular, the metric type is implicit - unit, diagonal, full matrix.

 - Timing information - output once at the end of the inference run.
 This information is hierarchical.

 ### Current Outputs - limitations

-The [Stan CSV file format](https://mc-stan.org/docs/cmdstan-guide/stan_csv.html) is the output format used by CmdStan, and therefore by CmdStanPy and CmdStanR.
-It provides a record of the inference run and all resulting diagnostics and estimates which is used for downstream analysis and visualization.
+The [Stan CSV file format](https://mc-stan.org/docs/cmdstan-guide/stan_csv.html) provides a record of the inference run and all resulting diagnostics and estimates which is used for downstream analysis and visualization.
 When building models for a given dataset or developing new inference algorithms, the